juliovalerog/HeadofData101_ESP/README.md

 - Consolidate scraping and preprocessing into reusable scripts in `src/`.
 - Add exploratory analysis and visuals in `reports/`.
 - Define a reproducible pipeline (make/pyproject) and basic tests.

+## BigQuery Analytical Database

+Project: albertheadofdata101
+Dataset: autoscout

+This project uses Google BigQuery as an analytical data warehouse following a star schema design.

+### Build order

+1. Upload the cleaned CSV as `stg_listings_clean`
+2. Execute `sql/01_create_tables.sql`
+3. Execute `sql/02_build_dimensions.sql`
+4. Execute `sql/03_build_fact.sql`

+### Design principles

+- Star schema with one fact table and three dimensions
+- Primary and foreign keys are enforced by design, not by engine constraints
+- Tables are rebuilt using `CREATE OR REPLACE`
+- SQL logic is versioned in GitHub for reproducibility and auditability